neharana98/us_pce_forecasting_sarima_var/README.md

 To develop and compare time series forecasting models that predict future trends in PCE with a high degree of accuracy.

 **Dataset**:
-The dataset is sourced from the Federal Reserve Economic Data (FRED), and comprises of the following variables <https://fred.stlouisfed.org/categories>:
+The dataset is sourced from the Federal Reserve Economic Data (FRED) <https://fred.stlouisfed.org/categories>, and comprises of the following variables:
 1. PCE (monthly in billions of USD)
 2. Disposable Personal Income (billions of dollars)
 3. Price Index (PCE-based)